The Salty Bible

 Album scoped, single-valued

 All album artists, except featured artists, with all join phrases as a single value.
-This ensures the directory structure and music players will group the releases together ignoring ephemeral pairups. |
+This ensures file explorer and music players will group releases under the main artist ignoring ephemeral artist pairups. |

 ARTIST |